 Stress Reliever

 The power of laughter is a remarkable stress reliever, capable of soothing our minds and bodies.
 Laughter triggers the release of endorphins, natural chemicals that induce pleasurable sensations.
-These endorphins are vital in decreasing stress hormones such as cortisol, fostering relaxation and promoting general wellness.
+These endorphins are vital in decreasing stress hormones such as cortisol, fostering relaxation nad promoting general wellness.

 The release of endorphins during laughter serves as a natural defence against stress, effectively counteracting its detrimental effects on both our physical and mental health.